status-im/docs.status.im/content/tutorials.md

 OK, so even though `status-dev-cli` is lightweight and awesome, the frameworks offer some really cool features and make development significantly easier for many projects.
 Let's see what it's like to add the same chatbot to Status using Embark.

 First, go back to the `embark_demo/` directory we created [earlier](#my-first-dapp), where we set up the correct configuration for Embark and Status.
-Essentially, you just want to make sure - as with the Truffle Box example - that you put the javascript file in the right place so that you can reference it correctly.
+Essentially, you just want to make sure - as with the Truffle Box example - that you put the JavaScript file in the right place so that you can reference it correctly.

 Instead of adding a new DApp, we can now include a `bot-url` parameter in our call to `status-dev-cli`.
-The chatbot url targets a `js` file, and this file will be loaded in the Otto VM shown in the anatomy.
-Code in this file сan interact with the input field, messages and react however we program it to.
+The chatbot URL targets a `js` file, and this file will be loaded in the Otto VM shown in the anatomy.
+Code in this file can interact with the input field, messages and react however we program it to.

-Let's create a bot.js in the `/embark_demo/app/js/` directory and put the short snippet of javascript we need into it.
+Let's create a bot.js in the `/embark_demo/app/js/` directory and put the short snippet of JavaScript we need into it.

 ```shell
 touch ~/embark_demo/app/js/bot.js